2006 dengue outbreak in Pakistan

-The 2006 dengue outbreak in Pakistan was at the time the worst on record.
-There were 1931 lab-confirmed cases, and 41 confirmed deaths, according to the World Health Organization Regional Office for the Eastern Mediterranean.
+The 2006 dengue outbreak in Pakistan was at the time the worst on record in terms of mortality.
+There were 1,931 lab-confirmed cases, and 41 confirmed deaths, according to the World Health Organization Regional Office for the Eastern Mediterranean.
 Other sources report a death toll of 52.
 Most of the cases were from the east, center and north of Karachi, the capital city of Sindh.

-Since 2006, studies indicate that dengue fever is on the rise in Pakistan.
-It is noted throughout the year, peaking at post-monsoon season.
-Many factors have been cited, including a surge in the principal mosquito vectors Aedes aegypti. and Aedes albopictus However, in 2006, an additional factor may have been the lack of patient management standards, since dengue was a relatively new public health challenge for the country.
+At the time, dengue was a relatively new public-health challenge in Pakistan.
+Limited patient-management standards contributed to a higher mortality rate.
+The principal mosquito vectors - Aedes aegypti and Aedes albopictus - were already recognized, and subsequent studies identified their increasing role in dengue transmission.